lynntheory/discord-tarot-bot/README.md

 In the ``config/config.json`` file, edit command prefix and other variables to match your Discord server.

 ## Operation
-All commands in the ``commands`` folder require use of the prefix stored in the ``config/config.json`` file to trigger.
+All commands in the ``cmds`` folder require use of the prefix stored in the ``config/config.json`` file to trigger.

 # Resources

 **Discord** is all-in-one voice and text chat for gamers that's free, secure, and works online, on your desktop, and on your phone.

 **[Discord.js](https://github.com/hydrabolt/discord.js/)**